DWFullen/ArchCapstone/docs/securityDocs/load-balancing-options.md

 Based on the evaluation of architecture, implementation options, and costs, **Azure Front Door** is the recommended load balancing solution for this project.
 It provides:

 - Global load balancing with high availability.
-- Advanced security features like WAF.
+- Advanced security features:
+  - TLS termination
+  - DDoS edge protection
+  - global POPs
+  - origin shielding.
 - Cost-effective scaling for expected traffic patterns.

 ---